jpgoldberg/unclock-crypto-engineering/Homework/2022-12-09/solutions.md

 ## Exercise 5.4

 How long to find a pre-image for a truncated 16 bit hash?
 Shouldn't be long at all.

+## Exercise Compare hash speeds

+Been there, done that.
+Blake3 is a thing of beauty.
+And the keyed hashing mechanism is just perfection.
+I love the way the key gets used in each block compression.
+The Keccek sponge construction is cool, and I understand why it won at the time, but I'm confident that if people were reviewing now, Blake2 (the candidate at the time) would have won.